 3 Options for Industrial Equipment Financing

 If you do some research, you’ll find that many lenders offer industrial equipment financing.
-Here’s a brief overview of three of them.
+Here’s a brief overview of three that we recommend.

-- A personal credit score of at least 620.
+- A FICO credit score of at least 550

-Balboa Capital began in 1988 and offers fast access to equipment financing.
-It can give you same day funding of up to $250,000 for your heavy equipment purchases and does not require collateral.
+Balboa Capital is a financing company that began in 1988 and offers fast access to equipment financing.
+It can give you same-day funding of up to $250,000 for your heavy equipment purchases and does not require collateral.
 Terms range from 2 to 5 years.

 - Fast Funding: Once you submit your online application to Balboa Capital, the funds may be distributed to your bank account the same day.